christopherobin/mage/lib/loader/Readme.md

 are the following:

 - The loader has not been adequately configured to download packages.
-- You have already loaded a package by this name.
+- The JavaScript in this package failed to execute.
 - This browser does not support XMLHttpRequest.
 - This browser does not support CORS requests (if your configuration requires it).